 Fifth Third business checking accounts are great options for businesses that fall into the middle or upper level of service requirements.
 But two accounts may offer a compelling reason to look elsewhere if you’re interested in Fifth Third’s entry-level business checking account.
 Here are two other accounts to consider if you’re looking for an alternative to Fifth Third business checking.

-Chase offers flexibility and convenience throughout their 5,100 branches and 16,000 ATMs nationwide (compared to Fifth Third’s 1,150 branches and nearly 2,500 ATMs).
-And with Chase Total Business Checking, you’ll get many of the same features as Fifth Third’s Business Standard Checking Account but can avoid the $15 monthly service fee with a lower minimum average balance of only $1,500.
+Chase offers flexibility and convenience throughout their 4,700 branches and 16,000 ATMs nationwide (compared to Fifth Third’s 1,150 branches and nearly 2,500 ATMs).
+And with Chase Business Complete Checking, you’ll get many of the same features as Fifth Third’s Business Standard Checking Account but can avoid the monthly service fee by waiving it when you meet certain requirements.

-Chase Total Business Checking gives you 100 free transactions and $5,000 in cash deposits every month for free.
+Chase Business Complete Checking gives you unlimited electronic deposits, as well as $5,000 in monthly cash deposits at no cost.
 Plus, you’ll also be able to accept and submit international wire transfers—albeit at a fee.
 This is something that Fifth Third bank doesn’t spell out in their accounts, which is worth noting if you do any business overseas.
-Plus you’ll get a $200 bonus just for signing up through our site.

 Azlo is a digital-only bank, meaning that there are no physical branches and no Azlo-branded ATMs.
 But in exchange for doing all of your banking online, Azlo offers you a slew of free features that Fifth Third business checking doesn’t.
 Namely, we’re talking about unlimited deposits, withdrawals, and transfers.
 You can access your cash for free at any affiliated ATM within their network (which Azlo spells out in their mobile app) in case you want to grab cash from your account.
 Plus, you can integrate your Azlo Business Checking account with Stripe and Square, in case your business deals in credit card transactions.